 Ease of Installation

 Some hand well pumps can use the existing infrastructure of your powered well pump and can be installed quickly without additional help.
 Others may require additional help, drilling, or components to complete the installation.

 This is another reason why buying locally or regionally makes sense: you can call and ask questions to make sure you’re getting the right pieces of equipment.

 If you’re not sure, contact the manufacturer to get a quote for a system that will work best and what kind of installation options are available.

 Flow rates can vary and could make a big difference in the type of pump you select.
-If you intend to have a backup pump to water livestock in addition to your own personal needs, you may want to find a pump with the maximum flow or community well pump.
+If you intend to have a backup pump to water livestock in addition to your own personal needs, you may want to find a pump with the maximum flow or a community well pump.
 If you anticipate getting by on only a few gallons a day, a lower flow pump may help to save costs.

 Comparison Chart – Top Deep Manual Well Pumps